-Every team and business has had to shift its L&D budget in 2020.
+Every team and business has shifted its L&D budget in 2020.
 For many teams, this meant transitioning employees to partial or full remote work.
 For other teams, this meant making budget cuts to talent development programs.
 In either case, a major shift toward online training platforms happened in 2020.

 Being able to adapt to how COVID-19 impacted your team while still maintaining operations was a learning lesson for all of us.
 But something unique that happened (and as you’ll find below) is that with the right L&D tools, any team can adapt.